cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/learning-data/practical.md

 H0 - The original and augmented target variables are not statistically significantly different.

-H1 - The original and augmented target variables are stastistically significantly different.
+H1 - The original and augmented target variables are statistically significantly different.

 ```python
 from scipy.stats import f_oneway